ulassakin/Moisture-Configuration-System/README.md

 ## ⚙️ Functional Description

 ### 🔹 Data Acquisition
 - The **Arduino Uno** continuously reads values from the soil moisture sensor.
+- This analog sensor data is converted to digital data inside the Arduino with **Arduino_ADC.ino** file.
 - These values are transmitted to the **Basys3 FPGA** for further processing.
 - The FPGA treats this input as the **actual soil moisture percentage** of the plant.